Onigiri (Rice Balls)

 How to store

-Unlike convenience stores’ rice balls, homemade rice balls do not contain any preservatives.
-Also if you make them with your hands without using cling wrap, even though you wash your hands before you make the rice balls, it is recommended to eat the rice balls on the same day.
-Contact with your hands will introduce germs which shorten the life of the rice.
+Unlike convenience stores’ rice balls, homemade rice balls do not contain any preservatives so it’s best to eat them fresh.
+It’s also tricky to store rice without it going dry in the fridge.
+Also if you use your hands to make them without plastic wrap, even though you wash your hands before you make the rice balls, contact with your hands will introduce germs which shorten the life of the rice.
+So it’s always recommend to eat the day you make them for the freshest and most delicious omusubi.

-If you choose to wrap the onigiri with cling wrap instead of the nori seaweed, it increases the life of the rice.
+If you choose to wrap the omusubi with plastic wrap instead of the nori seaweed, it increases the life of the rice.
 You can keep them in a ziplock freezer bag.
 It stores in the freezer for a month.

 Stay connected